Resignation of Sheikh Hasina: Resignation and exile

-On 3 August 2024, the Students Against Discrimination along with thousands of protesters gathered near the Shaheed Minar in Dhaka and declared one point demand for the resignation of Sheikh Hasina and confirmed their intention to march towards Dhaka on 6 August to demand the Prime Minister's resignation.
-However, the day after, following a heavy death toll of protesters, They announced the "Long march to Dhaka" to be held on 5 August.
+On 3 August 2024, the Students Against Discrimination along with thousands of protesters gathered near the Shaheed Minar, Dhaka and declared a one-point demand for the resignation of Sheikh Hasina and confirmed their intention to march towards Dhaka on 6 August to demand the Prime Minister's resignation.
+However, the day after, following a heavy death toll of protesters, they announced the "Long march to Dhaka" to be held on 5 August.

-On the early hours of 5 August 2024, the protests under the banner of Students Against Discrimination, along with thousands of other demonstrators, intensified their demand for Prime Minister Sheikh Hasina’s resignation.
+On the early hours of 5 August 2024, the protests under the banner of Students Against Discrimination, along with thousands of other demonstrators, intensified their demand for Prime Minister Sheikh Hasina's resignation.

+The eastern view of the Lake Road in Dhaka showing the National Parliament Building (upper-right) in the south-east and the Gonobhobon (left) in the north.
+The Lake Road being filled with an ocean of people on 5th August 2024, Monday.

 At around 10:00 AM, groups of protesters, initially from major universities and colleges, gathered near key government buildings, including the Prime Minister's Office, the Jatiya Sangsad Bhaban, and Ganabhaban, the official residence of the Prime Minister.
-The protesters, chanting slogans and waving banners calling for the end of Hasina’s rule, were met by heavy security forces, including riot police and paramilitary units, who attempted to block their advance.
+The protesters, chanting slogans and waving banners calling for the end of Hasina's rule, were met by heavy security forces, including riot police and paramilitary units, who attempted to block their advance.